dinhsang2010/i-commit/README.md

-This project is just a demo how to use git
+This project is just a demo how to use git:
+How to do ...